MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ###### Footnote 1

-In Outlook for Mac, protection is preserved with one exception: When an email has been protected with the Encrypt-Only option, that protection is removed.
+In Outlook, protection is preserved with one exception: When an email has been protected with the Encrypt-Only option, that protection is removed.

 ###### Footnote 2